Choosing a suitable software development methodology can be challenging.

 CTO's Guide to Lean Roles and Responsibilities

-If you’re planning to use the lean approach for software development in your company, remember that your primary focus should be to streamline the software development process and remove all activities that do not bring value.
+If you're planning to use the Lean approach for software development in your company, your primary focus should be on streamlining the software development process and eliminating activities that do not bring value.

 What constitutes such a team?
 What are their roles and responsibilities?

-Lean works well with both small and big teams.
-Team size hardly matters, but the primary lean roles you need to have are:
+Lean works well with both small and large teams.
+Team size doesn't matter as much as having the primary Lean roles:

 1. Lean Master

-Lean Master is an experienced professional who has worked with clients in the same environment.
-Because of that, he will be more aware of the project and the product.
+A Lean Master is an experienced professional who has worked with clients in a similar environment.
+Because of that, they are more familiar with the project and the product.

-Moreover, they have an in-depth knowledge of lean concepts/methods and know-how to apply them to reduce waste and improve efficiency.
+Moreover, they possess in-depth knowledge of Lean concepts and methods and know how to apply them to reduce waste and improve efficiency.

-• Establishing the goals and purpose of every team.
+• Establishing the goals and purpose of each team.

-• Selecting and allocating people (resources) with the relevant skills.
+• Selecting and allocating resources with relevant skills.

 • Mentoring and training people in Lean thinking.